-Now the nuc I have in my hand is a sandwich size computer, with 16Gb RAM.
+Now, the NUC I have in my hand is a sandwich size computer, with 16Gb RAM.
 That’s 1000 times growth on RAM size in 17 years.

 This is one example of those breakthroughs: Intel and Micron from mid last year: Intel and Micron Produce Breakthrough Memory Technology.
-Mass production to begin soon.
+Mass production is to begin soon.

 So the answer to the question is no!
 RAM size is unlikely to grow to terabyte territory for home users before it vanishes entirely.